dgadams/sdrpp-server/README.md

 #     If no volume is specified a default set of configs for sdrpp
 #     will be used.
 See sdrpp documentation for more details.
 ```
+## Ackowledgements
+- The SDRplay API is provided by sdrplay at https://sdrplay.com.
+Check out their hardware and software options.
+The SDRplay is licensed software.
+See the terms at sdrplay.com
+- Thanks to Alexandre Roma for creating sdrpp.